TanguyLallemand/similarity-graph/README.md

     -s or --save to save alignments in a text file
     -h or --help to display a help message

 You can also give as argument a name or path of a fasta file that you want to compute.
-Example: sequences.fasta or sub directory\sequences.fasta.
+Example: sequence.fasta or sub directory\sequence.fasta.
 Please be careful, if script is called with a fasta file given as argument, flags must be after filename
 ### Examples of call: